lyteword/chspurgeon-tod/volume-4/psalm-87.md

 **Verse 6.** — *Selah.* The Hebrew text addeth *"Selah",* which St. Jerome translates *semper* (always).
 For the Church, as a bride glorious in her husband, shall evermore be preached of; glorious things shall be spoken of her, and in her shall be continually sung the ineffable glory of the everlasting grace of God in Christ our Lord.
 And so the Jews for the most part interpret the word *"Selah"* by *"everlasting".* This is evident in their epitaphs, even as the Jewish epitaph is in Hebrew at Basle—"His soul continues in Paradise, Amen, Amen, Amen, forever and ever."— *Urbanus Regius (Le Roi) (1541) in "The Solace of Sion."*

 **Verse 7.** *The singers; the players on instruments.* Song and music were prominent features of Divine worship in David's time.
 This is evident from the large number of two hundred and eighty-eight Levites who were expressly appointed for singing and the performance of music.
-Not less than two hundred and fifty-five singing men and singing women returned from the exile...The chief instruments used by the Levites were, according to the records of the Books of Chronicles, cymbals, harps, and lutes: according to Ps 5:1-12 (title), we should add the flute, which is frequently noticed on Egyptian monuments.— *Augustus F. Tholuck*.
+Not less than two hundred and fifty-five singing men and singing women returned from the exile...
+The chief instruments used by the Levites were, according to the records of the Books of Chronicles, cymbals, harps, and lutes: according to Ps 5:1-12 (title), we should add the flute, which is frequently noticed on Egyptian monuments.— *Augustus F. Tholuck*.

 **Verse 7.** (*First clause* ). *For all its inhabitants are expert musicians;* lit. *Sing like flute players*.
 The Hebrews seem to have surpassed all nations in the skill of poetry and music; and every citizen could sing and dance.
 This preeminence the Psalmist seems to hint at.— *Alexander Geddes.*